 Sunil said he wasn’t actually Sunil.
 He was his brother Sanjay.
 The real Sunil doesn’t speak a word of English and has only had one job delivering newspapers.
 So Sanjay took the interview on Sunil’s behalf to give the real Sunil a chance of getting a good job abroad and hence bettering his chances of attracting a good wife.

 However, Sanjay had not expected to become attracted to the job himself and wanted to keep it for himself rather than pass it on to his brother.

 “Madam“, he said to me.
 “I want to be honest with you.
 You have treated me well and I can tell you are a good person, very professional.
 Also Mr HW is a good man and wise.
 So I want to be truthful with you and confess I did this to help my brother.”

-He paused waiting for a sign of compassion from me.
+He paused waiting for a reaction.
 I asked him to continue.

 “I could have continued this charade and sent my brother.
 Or even pretended to come as my brother but I want to be honest.
 I want this job, it is a good opportunity and I will be good and dependable for your company.”

-The conversation lasted another half hour.
-Sunil’s passport number was listed on the CV and had been one of the first things I had checked during the interview.
+Sunil’s passport number was listed on the CV and had been one of the first things I had checked during the initial interview.
 I have no doubt that this was the reason Sanjay felt compelled to admit to the deception rather than appear on our doorstep as “Real-name-Sanjay-nickname-Sunil”.